Introduction to Opensense Admin

 1. After logging into Opensense, click on the Signatures dropdown menu and choose Signature Assignment

-1. In the left box (for signature blocks/templates), type in the signature template you want to use.
+3. In the left box (for signature blocks/templates), type in the signature template you want to use.
 Or type * to see all of your templates and select the one you want.

-1. In the right box (for groups/departments), type in the group/department you want to assign the signature template to.
+4. In the right box (for groups/departments), type in the group/department you want to assign the signature template to.
 Or type * to see all the departments and select the one you want

 Activate a Signature Route

-1. To activate a route, click the
+1. To activate a route, click the blue pencil button

-2. Toggle switch
+2. Toggle the "off" switch to the "on" position

 Portal Access - Elevating and Toggling Permissions